-The concept of flexibility and the more incremental approaches it permits are discussed in the IPTN Business Plan and the Multi-Year Financial Operational Plan and MyCiTi Phase 2A Business Parameters for Design and Implementation (MYFIN 2017) as well as the Multi-Year Financial Operational Plan and Medium Term Strategic Business Plan for Public Transport 2018-2035 (MYFIN 2018).
-Both MYFIN reports considered the operational and capital funding requirements for Phase 1, the N2 Express and the next phase of MyCiTi services (Phase 2A which provides services from the Metro South East to Claremont / Wynberg) as well as the assigned section 46 services (currently operated by Golden Arrow Bus Services).
+The concept of flexibility and the more incremental approaches it permits are discussed in the IPTN Business Plan (2017) and each annual Multi-Year Financial Operational Plan (MYFIN) reports from 2017 till present.
+The MYFIN reports considered the operational and capital funding requirements for Phase 1, the N2 Express and the next phase of MyCiTi services (Phase 2A which provides services from the Metro South East to Claremont / Wynberg) as well as the assigned section 46 services (currently operated by Golden Arrow Bus Services).